-Under rules established by the Securities and Exchange Commission (the "SEC"), the Company is required to provide certain data and information in regard to the compensation and benefits provided to the Company's executive officers.
+Under rules established by the Securities and Exchange Commission, the Company is required to provide certain data and information in regard to the compensation and benefits provided to the Company's executive officers.
 In fulfillment of this requirement, the Compensation Committee at the direction of the Board of Directors has prepared the following report for inclusion in this Proxy Statement.

-The Compensation Committee is composed of two nonmanagement directors of the Company.
-The Compensation Committee determines the compensation for the executive officers of the Company named in the Summary Compensation Table and the other key employees of the Company.
+The Compensation Committee is composed of two outside directors of the Company.
+The Compensation Committee determines the compensation for the Named Officers of the Company and the other key employees of the Company.
 The Compensation Committee also administers the Company's stock option plans.